Pilates: What It Is and How It Can Help You

 • Builds core strength and spinal stability

-• Supports rehabilitation from injury
+• Supports rehabilitation from injury and chronic back pain

 What to Expect